ASCCP CONTINUING MEDICAL EDUCATION (CME) MISSION STATEMENT

 - understand the natural history of premalignant lower genital tract disease to allow more directed therapy;

-- describe the role of human papillomavirus (HPV) in the pathophysiology of lower genital tract neoplasia and use HPV DNA testing in its evaluation and management;
+- describe the role of human papillomavirus (HPV) in the pathophysiology of lower genital tract neoplasia and use HPV testing for evaluating and managing disorders;

 - understand the risks and benefits of the HPV vaccine and know how to access new information on the use of the HPV vaccine; and,

 - become familiar with new diagnostic modalities for lower genital tract diseases.